-John MacDonald: Don't just blame the current Government for rising crime
+Opinion: Don't just blame the current Govt for rising crime

 And you've got to behave like the gangsters in the videos - even if that means driving a car through the front door of a mall at one in the morning and just taking whatever you want.

-You can't blame the government for that, can you?
+You can't blame the Government for that, can you?
 Really?

 This situation we find ourselves in here in New Zealand in 2022 is not about the government-of-the-day getting soft, it's about society getting hard.

-Selling off our state houses, creating demand for useless stuff that most of us can't afford, and waking-up one day and wondering why it's gone so pear-shaped.
+Selling off our state houses, creating demand for useless stuff that most of us can't afford, and waking up one day and wondering why it's gone so pear shaped.